scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 This section shows how to configure a Kubernetes service for Scalar DL deployment.

 ### Prerequisites

 Install the following tools on your host machine:
-* [awscli](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html#cliv2-linux-install): In this tutorial, awscli is used to create a kubeconfig file to access the EKS cluster.
+* [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html#cliv2-linux-install): In this guide, AWS CLI is used to create a kubeconfig file to access the EKS cluster.
 * [kubectl](https://kubernetes.io/docs/tasks/tools/): Kubernetes command-line tool to manage EKS cluster.
 Kubectl 1.19 or higher is required.

 ### Requirements

 * You must have an EKS cluster with Kubernetes version 1.19 or above in order to use our most up-to-date configuration files.
-* Kubernetes node group must be labeled with key as `agentpool` and value as `scalardlpool` for ledger and envoy deployment.
+* Kubernetes node group must be labeled with key as `agentpool` and value as `scalardlpool` for [ledger](https://github.com/scalar-labs/scalardl) and [envoy](https://www.envoyproxy.io/) deployment.

 ### Recommendations

-* Kubernetes node size should be `m5.xlarge` for deploying `ledger` and `envoy` pods, because each node requires 4 vcpu and 16gb ram for deploying ledger and envoy pods.
+* Kubernetes node size should be `m5.xlarge` for deploying `ledger` and `envoy` pods, because each node requires 4 vCPUs and 16 GiB of memory for deploying ledger and envoy pods.
 * Node groups should have at least 3 nodes for high availability in production.

 ### Create a Kubernetes cluster